-Read on this article to examine what it is, along with exploring its methodology and fundamental principles and what to do to enter this exciting new industry.
+Read this article to learn what UX writing is, explore its methodology and fundamental principles, and learn how to enter the UX writing industry.

 What Is UX Writing?